shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ```

 ## Front-end
-In order to display your new attribute on a front-end page, you can modify the corresponding template directly
+To display your new attribute on a front-end page, you can modify the corresponding template directly
-as it is a part of your open-box, eg. [`detail.html.twig`](https://github.com/shopsys/shopsys/blob/master/project-base/templates/Front/Content/Product/detail.html.twig).
+as it is a part of your open-box, e.g., [`detail.html.twig`](https://github.com/shopsys/shopsys/blob/master/project-base/templates/Front/Content/Product/detail.html.twig).

 ```twig
 {{ product.extId }}